Russia’s Wagner group claims to have captured Bakhmut but Ukraine says it still controls a part of it | KRDO

 While Russian forces have continued their slow street-by-street advance in the city itself for many months, over the last two weeks Ukrainian forces have managed to re-capture small pockets of territory held by Russian troops to the northwest and southwest of the city.

-In confiremd, for Russia Bakhmut’s capture would mark the country’s first gain in months, but the city’s symbolism always outweighed its strategic importance.
+In confirmed, for Russia Bakhmut’s capture would mark the country’s first gain in months, but the city’s symbolism always outweighed its strategic importance.

 Russian forces, bolstered by members of the Wagner mercenary group, have taken heavy losses trying to capture the city.